Sangam is divided into three phases, each with their own set of criteria:

 - Teams will be judged based on the practical application of their project.

-With the completion of mentor reviews, the complete presentation with the working model should be ready by February 28, 2021.
+With the completion of mentor reviews, the complete presentation with the simulation should be ready by February 28, 2021.

 Phase III - Exhibiting during Pragyan: